apigee-127/swagger-tools/docs/QuickStart.md

 * Anytime a JSON property has a path segment delimiter in it, its JSON pointer path replaces the `/` with `~1`.
 So for Swagger paths, which always start with a `/`, like our `/weather` path, you'll see this replacement.

-## Upstream Bug

-There is currently a bug in the Swagger 2.0 JSON Schema that does not allow us to set the `default` and `enum` properties on `#/paths/~1weather/get/parameters/1`.
-This means we cannot demonstrate how `swaggerMetadata`'s parameter processing handles default values and you will need to pass `unit` as query parameters alongside `location.`  When this bug is fixed, you would set the following:

-* `#/paths/~1weather/get/parameters/1/default` to `"F"``
-* `#/paths/~1weather/get/parameters/1/enum` to `["C", "F"]`
-* `#/paths/~1weather/get/parameters/1/required` to `false`

-Default value handling works just fine with Swagger 1.2 documents and this should be fixed upstream shortly.
-When that happens, this disclaimer will be removed and the necessary parts below will be updated to reflect.

 ## Create Your Project

 This process is standard fare for Node.js development but to be thorough, let's do it anyways.
 First we need to create